 Find out more about alcohol marketing on our website.

-Written by Siân Smith, Campaigns Admin Assistant at the Alcohol Health Alliance
+Written by Siân Smith, Campaigns Admin Assistant, Alcohol Health Alliance

 This blog was published with the permission of the author.
 The views expressed are solely the author’s own and do not necessarily represent the views of the Alcohol Health Alliance or its members.